bootique/bootique/UPGRADE.md

 anymore.
 Now either a short option or a long option with full name must be used (i.e. "-h" or "--help" in case of the help command).

+* [bootique #113](https://github.com/bootique/bootique/issues/113): Classes in ```io.bootique.application``` package
+were moved under ```io.bootique.meta.application``` in an effort to centralize Bootique metadata facilities.
+If you referenced them in your code, you will need to fix the imports and recompile.
+This will primarily affect custom Commands.

 * [bootique-jdbc #6](https://github.com/bootique/bootique-jdbc/issues/6): bootique-jdbc uses Tomcat DataSource that has a few dozens of config properties.
 As we migrated JDBC configuration from a map to a [specific class](https://github.com/bootique/bootique-jdbc/blob/master/bootique-jdbc/src/main/java/io/bootique/jdbc/TomcatDataSourceFactory.java),